You are about to erase your work on this activity. Are you sure you want to do this?

 You can confirm this by looking at the graph below:

 Again consider our friend the limaçon given by on the interval .
 Find Cartesian

 coordinates for the points where the tangent line to this limaçon is vertical.

-with the Pythagorean identity.
+the Pythagorean identity.
 This time, let’s take the more algebraic route with the

 Pythagorean identity.
 When , then

 So and when ,

 So So now we know that the graph of on has vertical tangent lines at the four

 we see that the graph of on has vertical tangent lines at